25 Japanese Hairstyles That Filipinas Can Rock Daily

 This quirky Japanese hairstyle for females consists of two buns.
 To create this hairstyle, gather a section of your hair from your hairline up to your crown and put this in a bun.
 Then, tie the rest of your hair into a low ponytail, but don’t pull your hair all the way through to create a low, messy bun.

-12. Half updo with Wispy Bangs
+12. Half Updo With Wispy Bangs

 Japanese woman in a business suit with brown hair with bangs smiling